Kethiannne/Kethiannne/README.md

     - https://github.com/Kethiannne/news-explorer-frontend && https://github.com/Kethiannne/news-explorer-api
     - Demo: https://www.loom.com/share/94454444d06f4d76a47e63b74dd4df6a

-- 💬 Ask me about **React, Express, HTML/CSS, JavaScript... or my personal hobbies as well!
-I DM for a couple DnD groups and love group coordinated discussions and activities**
+- 💬 Ask me about **React, Express, HTML/CSS, JavaScript, AWS... or my personal hobbies as well!
+I DM for a DnD group and love group coordinated discussions and activities**

 - 📫 How to reach me **NateDADC@gmail.com** or **https://www.linkedin.com/in/nate-d-anderson/**

+- ⚡ Fun facts
-- ⚡ Fun fact **I have a parrot named Emma**
+    - **I have a parrot named Emma**
+    - **I am a beekeeper, and have custom made a 3 tiered observation hive for my apt!**

 - Read more about me in my current resume: https://docs.google.com/document/d/1luX5icFA356Eo6F_W4XpUtxgLa1i3hHFlVcHrpuUAbg/edit?usp=sharing